Orange Wine Movement – White Wine Made As Red

 Orange Winemaking isn’t the new trend.
 In fact, it is ancient!

-The practice has been used for at least 5.000 years in Georgia, as we know it.
+The practice has been used for at least 5.000 years in Georgia, as far as we know.
 Georgian winemakers made wine in special clay amphorae, buried under ground – qvevri.
-Here the grape juice remained with the skins for as long as 6 months, extracting all of the goodness that comes from it – aromas, flavors, tannins.
+There the grape juice remained with the skins for as long as 6 months, extracting all of the goodness that came from it – aromas, flavours, tannins.

-Croatian winemakers learned the styles from our neighbouring Slovenians that brought orange winemaking and qvevri to notice.
-Friulli and Slovenian Brda have a long tradition in making whites of this style.
+Croatian winemakers learned the style from our neighbouring Slovenians,who brought orange winemaking and qvevri to notice.
+Friulli and Slovenian Brda have a long tradition in making whites this way.

-Šember Family from the Plešivica, produces amazing qvevri, you can find the wine here.
+The Šember family from the Plešivica, produces amazing qvevri, you can find the wine here.

 Orange Wine Sensations

 Here in Croatia, Malvasia Istirana, Rajanski Riesling and Chardonnay are the most obvious choices for the orange style.
-Plešivica wine region gain recognition through ageing in qvevri, not only still wines but also – the sparkling wine.
-One of the stellar wines of 2016. was Tomac Amphorae Sparkling wine – which intrigued Decanter Magazine.
+The Plešivica wine region gained recognition through ageing in qvevri, not only still wines but also sparkling wine.
+One of the stellar wines of 2016. was Tomac Amphorae Sparkling wine , which intrigued Decanter Magazine.

-Croatian winemakers, like Kabola winery, have started experimenting with the reds in qvevri.
-Kabola will be making the first Teran from qvevri and what we’ve heard so far – the results are more than interesting.
-Although this won’t be in the category of orange wine (white wine made as red), if you like the orange sensations this style represents, think you’ll love to explore this too.
+Croatian winemakers, like the Kabola winery, have started experimenting with the reds in qvevri.
+Kabola will be making the first Teran from qvevri and, from what we’ve heard so far, the results are more than interesting.
+Although this won’t be in the category of orange wine (white wine made as red), if you like the orange sensations this style represents, we think you’ll love to explore this too.

 Serving Orange Wine

-Sparkling – White – Orange – Red could be the lineup, but if you are hosting just a normal dinner, probably you won’t have that many flights.
+Sparkling – White – Orange – Red could be the line-up, but if you are hosting just a normal dinner, you probably won’t have that many flights.
 Orange wines can be enjoyed with food.
 They are expressive wines with lots of character, tannins and structure.
-I am thinking of creamy risotto, gratinated vegetables, mushroom sauces and veal.
+I am thinking of a creamy risotto, gratinated vegetables, mushroom sauces and veal.